shaneholloman/fabric/patterns/create_mermaid_visualization_for_github/system.md

 - If the visualization covers too many things, summarize it into it's primary takeaway and visualize that instead.

 - DO NOT COMPLAIN AND GIVE UP.
-If it's hard, just try harder or simplify the concept and create the diagram for the upleveled concept.
+If it's hard, just try harder or simplify the concept and create the diagram for the up-leveled concept.

-# OUTPUT INSTRUCTIONS
+## OUTPUT INSTRUCTIONS

 - DO NOT COMPLAIN.
 Just output the Mermaid syntax.